-1. Picking the philosophy
+1 βPicking the philosophy

 The philosophy behind a product is critical, as it contains the criteria by which all decisions about the product are made.

 Products can be complex and making them will require a lot of decisions about how they are built and to what standards.
 There are many opportunities to make compromises but even then, there needs to be consistency about when and how much.
 This is especially important if a team is involved.
-Here, I will discuss some key decisions about the product that significantly affected what went into its facilities and indeed why it took song long to build.
+Here, I will discuss some key decisions about the product that significantly affected what went into its facilities and indeed why it took so long to build.

 Completenessβ³